huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Oneida
 - [ ] Alhambra

-#### 84-year old Clara Peller starred in a series of videos for Wndy's where she asked what question?
+#### 84-year old Clara Peller starred in a series of videos for Wendy's where she asked what question?

 - [ ] Are we there yet?
 - [x] Where's the beef?